Factors that influence moving costs from Fargo to Lansingtoggle

 • Weather: Best months to consider moving in Lansing are August, July and June as these months have favorable weather.
 Summer in Lansing are one of the best in the country as the heat are not that extreme so it's still comfortable.
 Snowfall, which normally occurs from November to April.

 • State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

 Where to live in Lansing